sendgrid/docs/source/User_Guide/Transactional_Templates/create_and _edit_dynamic_transactional_templates.md

 Email templates are table-based HTML with inline or header styles, because some well-known email applications will only read table-based HTML.
 {% endinfo %}

+The easiest way to get started with a new template is to use one of your previous email templates or a free template from the internet, and then modify it to fit your needs.

+{% anchor h3 %}
+Using the Code Editor
+{% endanchor %}

-*To add a template:*
+*To edit a template using the Code Editor:*

-1. Open a new template in the Code Editor or [Design Editor]({{root_url}}User_Guide/Marketing_Campaigns/editor.html) by clicking **Actions** and selecting **New Version**.

 1. If you selected the Code Editor, copy and paste your HTML code into the code editor.
 <br></br>If you paste in an email template, it is likely that you will overwrite the default and very basic email HTML that is provided in the code editor.
-If you selected the Design Editor, use the WYSIWYG editor with drag & drop modules to create your email template.

 1. When you’re done editing, click **Save**. <br></br>Please double check that the content is formatted correctly before you send an email using this template.

+{% anchor h3 %}
+Using the Design Editor
+{% endanchor %}

+*To edit a template using the Design Editor:*

 {% anchor h2 %}
 Preview and test your template